alejandrojapkin/CocoaLUT/README.md

 ## Installation

-cocoalut is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+CocoaLUT is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

     pod "CocoaLUT"